maariio17/ProyectoLandingApp/README.md

 * Form validation will be done through JQuery, not enabling a field until the above is filled in correctly.
 * The website must dynamically create the sections of Services / Products and Testimonials.
-For it you must define the JSON file that represents:
+For it you must define the JSON file.
-    ** Services: It is a list of services or products offered by the company, where each of they will have at least one title, text, and image.
-    ** Testimonials: It is a list of testimonials, where each one will have, at least, name, text and date.

 * In the initial loading of the page, said JSON file will be obtained through AJAX and it will be layout dynamically.
 At each moment only 3 random testimonials will be shown, even with more in the archive JSON.
 The user should be given the ability to change the way they are displayed these sections
+* Effects should be applied to services / testimonials
+* Every time you change your view the testimonials will have to make an effect to appear / disappear
+* We must also keep track of the origin of visits to the web.
+We will print the Location by console.

 ## Built With:

-* Makes use of the OMDB api, a database of more than 200,000 movies and series that is constantly updated.
-You can use it by entering its official website and requesting a free apikey to your email (http://www.omdbapi.com/)
+* To develop this website, HTML, CSS, javaScript, jQuery and JSON have been used

 ## Authors: